 To request an appointment, send a message below.
 All messages are directly received and replied by Dr. Lah.

 Please read FAQs before sending your message.

 Do you offer services “a la carte” (without an in-home visit fee)?

-No, there will be a house call/exam fee ($150 first pet exam, $75 for each additional pet exam) plus cost of services for each house call.
+No. There will be a house call/exam fee for each house call including rechecks.
 The only exception is end-of-life care which includes the house call fee.

 Do you have a brick-and-mortar clinic or van?

 No. I can make a recommendation for brick-and-mortar clinic after I examine your pet.